benprisby/personal-website/content/blog/orchestrating-my-homelab/index.md

 add functional groups in case these servers expand to do more than just run Docker containers.

 For simplicity, I use the same user account name on all servers.
 As such, the inventory only needs to cover what varies: the IP address.
-The resulting `production` inventory file looks like:
+The resulting `hosts.yml` inventory file looks like:

 ```yaml
 nuc: